 7. Faculty member receives their new work permit.
 Upon receipt they must immediately apply for a new SIN card.

-If the new work permit does not arrive prior to the expiry of the current one please forward a copy of the CIC fee receipt to Faculty Relations (UBCV) or Human Resources (UBCO).
+If the new work permit does not arrive prior to the expiry of the current one please forward a copy of the proof of submission of application to IRCC to Faculty Relations (UBCV) or Human Resources (UBCO).
 As long as the faculty member has applied for their new work permit prior to the expiry of their current one they will have implied status (refer to Implied Status section for more details).

 Renewal of Work Permits for Visitors and Postdoctoral Fellows

 1. Visitor/Postdoctoral Fellows contacts their department/school to make arrangements, if necessary, to continue their stay at UBC.
 Note that Visitors may only spend a maximum of 2 years at UBC; Postdoctoral Fellows appointments are limited to 5 years, with the Dean’s approval.